State Pension (Non-Contributory)

 More information is available in our document about cash income not taken into account in the means test.

 Savings, investments, cash on hand and any property you own (but not your own home) is assessed as capital.

-If you or your spouse, civil partner or cohabitant saves a portion of your State Pension (Non-Contributory) each week, these savings as well as savings from most other sources will be taken into account as part of your means.
+If you or your spouse, civil partner or cohabitant saves a portion of your State Pension (Non-Contributory) each week, these savings as well as savings from most other sources will be taken into account in the means test.

 Selling your home

 If you use the proceeds of the sale to buy more suitable accommodation, the balance of the proceeds after buying the new accommodation is exempt up to a limit of €190,500.

-Investment income from the sale of your home
+Investing the income from the sale of your home

 Leaving your home but not selling